 What Advice Do You Wish You Had Been Given?

 What did I miss?
-I have a list of another five or six tips I will write about in the future but would love to hear your thoughts.
+I would love to hear your thoughts.
 Let me know in the comment section below.